xgfone/ship/README.md

 - `/path/to/*` or `/path/to/*all` matches the path `/path/to/abc`, `/path/to/abc/efg`, `/path/to/xyz`, `/path/to/xyz/123`, etc. And `*` or `*all` is equal to `abc`, `abc/efg`, `xyz`, or `xzy/123`. **Notice:** `*` or `*restParamName` must be the last one of the route path.
 - `/path/:param/to/*` matches the path `/path/abc/to/efg`, `/path/abc/to/efg/123`, etc. And `:param` is equal to `abc`, and `*` is equal to `efg` or `efg/123`

-For the parameter, you can use `Context.URLParam(paramName)` to get it.
+For the parameter, it can be accessed by `Context.URLParam(paramName)`.

 - For `*`, the parameter name is `*`, like `Context.URLParam("*")`.
 - For `*restParamName`, the parameter name is `restParamName`, like `Context.URLParam(restParamName)`.